 Good sleep is also linked to weight loss.
-Bad sleep patterns and irregular sleep can mean that weight maintenance or weight loss are badly affected.
-If you are tired, you tend to lean towards easy, unhealthy food choices, or decide not to exercise.
-By doing yoga before bed, it means that you can sleep better, and as a result, your weight loss or weight maintenance will benefit: you won't be too tired to hit the gym after work or to prepare a healthy breakfast to start your day.
+Bad sleep patterns and irregular sleep can mean that weight maintenance or weight loss is badly affected.
+If you are tired, you tend to lean towards easy, unhealthy food choices or decide not to exercise.
+By doing yoga before bed, it means that you can sleep better, and as a result, your weight loss or weight maintenance will benefit you: you won’t be too tired to hit the gym after work or to prepare a healthy breakfast to start your day.

 Yoga Poses For Better Sleep

 The main thing to remember when practising yoga is to breathe.
 Without this, you won’t properly relax into the poses.
 You must inhale deeply through the nose in yoga, and with your mouth closed, breathe out through your nose.
 It is also helpful to use your breathing as timing.
 Move into a pose as you inhale, and relax as you exhale.